natenka/pyneng-book-en/docs/source/book/19_concurrent_connections/logging.rst

     logging.basicConfig(
         format='%(threadName)s %(name)s %(levelname)s: %(message)s',
-        level=logging.INFO)
+        level=logging.INFO,
+    )

 In this version, the settings are:

-* all messages will be displayed on standard output,
+* all messages will be displayed on standard output
-* messages of INFO level and above will be displayed,
+* messages of INFO level and above will be displayed
-* each message will contain thread information, log name, message level, and message itself.
+* each message will contain thread information, log name, message level, and message itself

-Now, to output a log message in this script, you should write  ``logging.info("test")``.
+Now, to output a log message in this script, you need to write  ``logging.info("test")``.

 Example of script with logging settings (logging_basics.py file):